California State Route 905: Route description

+(a) The International Boundary near Border Field northeasterly to Route 5.

+(b) Route 5 near the south end of San Diego Bay to the International Boundary southerly of Brown Field.

+Neither a border crossing near Border Field nor a western extension of Route 905 has been constructed as defined.

 SR 905 begins at the intersection of Tocayo Avenue and Oro Vista Road in Nestor.
 It begins as a freeway, intersecting with I-5 at a partial cloverleaf interchange.
 After interchanges with Beyer Boulevard and Picador Boulevard, the freeway then intersects I-805.
 Following this, SR 905 veers southeast to parallel Otay Mesa Road, with interchanges at Caliente Avenue (in Pacific Gateway Park), Britannia Boulevard, and La Media Road.
 Following those interchanges, SR 905 also interchanges with the SR 125 toll road and the SR 11 freeway, which is planned to be a toll facility that will serve a new border crossing east of Otay Mesa.
 Immediately after, SR 905 turns south to its final interchange at Siempre Viva Road before the route ends at the Otay Mesa Port of Entry, which traffic of large trucks must use to cross the border.

 SR 905 is part of the California Freeway and Expressway System and part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 In 2013, SR 905 had an annual average daily traffic (AADT) of 58,000 between Beyer Boulevard and I-805, and 18,400 around the I-5 junction, the former of which was the highest AADT for the freeway.